-McDonald’s and other fast food chains have raised their prices for several reasons, including the minimum wage hikes in California and the rising cost of living.
+McDonald’s and other fast food chains have raised their prices for several reasons this year, namely the minimum wage hikes in California and the rising cost of living.
+McDonald’s has combatted these changes by reducing their workforce, shutting down underperforming locations, increasing the price of menu items, and implementing more technical solutions such as checkout kiosks.

 While this might help these companies maximize their profits, it doesn’t help struggling Americans who can no longer afford fast food.
-As a result, McDonald’s may be leaving California.
+Will the fast food giant be forced to leave the Golden State to remain profitable?

 Minimum Wage Rises Hitting California